NHirose/learning-language-navigation/README.md

 This repository contains code for training our language-conditioned navigation policy with our data, pre-trained model checkpoints, as well as example code to deploy it on a real robot.
 We made our code by editing the origional code base for training the general navigation models, GNM, ViNT, and NoMaD in this [repository](https://github.com/robodhruv/visualnav-transformer).
 We try to add our LeLaN code with keeping the original code as much as possible.
 We appricate the GNM, ViNT, and NoMaD teams (We got their approval to edit and add our codes on their base).

 ### Preliminary
 Please down load our code and install some tools for making a conda environment to run our code.
-We recommend to run our code in the conda environment.
+We recommend to run our code in the conda environment, although we do not mention the conda environments later.

 1. Download the repository on your PC:
     ```